 This results in the step only being active for one second.

-Once the process that started Elasticsearch background process exits successfully the step is considered finished, which ends the entire step.
+Once the process that started Elasticsearch exits successfully, the step is considered finished.

 By starting Elasticsearch in the foreground and using the background: true attribute of the run key our Elasticsearch process will stay active for the duration of the job.